-In December 2015, CIM Urban and the Operator, entered into an investment management agreement, pursuant to which CIM Urban engaged CIM Capital to provide certain services to CIM Urban (the "Investment Management Agreement").
-On January 1, 2019, CIM Capital assigned its duties under the Investment Management Agreement to its four wholly-owned subsidiaries: CIM Capital Securities Management, LLC, a securities manager, CIM Capital RE Debt Management, LLC, a debt manager, CIM Capital Controlled Company Management, LLC, a controlled company manager, and CIM Capital Real Property Management, LLC, a real property manager.
-The "Operator" refers to CIM Investment Advisors, LLC from December 10, 2015 to December 31, 2018 and to CIM Capital and its four wholly-owned subsidiaries on and after January 1, 2019.
+CIM Urban and CIM Capital, LLC, an affiliate of CIM Group ("the Operator"), are parties to an investment management agreement pursuant to which CIM Urban engaged the Operator to provide certain services to CIM Urban (the "Investment Management Agreement").
+The Operator has assigned its duties under the Investment Management Agreement to its four wholly-owned subsidiaries: CIM Capital Securities Management, LLC, a securities manager, CIM Capital RE Debt Management, LLC, a debt manager, CIM Capital Controlled Company Management, LLC, a controlled company manager, and CIM Capital Real Property Management, LLC, a real property manager.
+The "Operator" refers to CIM Capital, LLC and its four wholly-owned subsidiaries.

 CIM Urban pays asset management fees to the Operator on a quarterly basis in arrears.
-The fee is calculated as a percentage of the daily average adjusted fair value of CIM Urban's assets as described in Note 13 to our consolidated financial statements included in this Annual Report on Form 10-K. The Operator is responsible for the payment of all costs and expenses relating to the general operation of its business, including administrative expenses, employment expenses and office expenses.
+Prior to 2022, the fee was calculated as a percentage of the daily average adjusted fair value of CIM Urban's assets as described in Note 12 to our consolidated financial statements included in this Annual Report on Form 10-K. Please see "-Fee Waiver" below for a description of the calculation of the asset management fees to the Operator since the beginning of 2022.
+The Operator is responsible for the payment of all costs and expenses relating to the general operation of its management business, including administrative expenses, employment expenses and office expenses.
 All costs and expenses incurred by the Operator on behalf of CIM Urban are borne by CIM Urban.
 In addition, CIM Urban agreed to indemnify the Operator against losses, claims, damages or liabilities, and reimburse the Operator for its legal and other expenses, in each case incurred in connection with any action, proceeding or investigation arising out of or in connection with CIM Urban's business or affairs, except to the extent such losses or expenses result from fraud, gross negligence or willful misconduct of, or a breach of the terms of the Investment Management Agreement by the Operator.